Pantarheon/cbecho/README.md

 C:\> cbecho -Xantipa.txt
 C:\> cbecho -o -Xantipa.txt
 C:\> cbecho -Universe.txt
-C:\> cbecho -o -Universe.txt
+C:\> cbecho -O -Universe.txt
 ```

 The first one will make `cbecho` assume it is meant to be the `-X` switch,
 so it will consider it an error.
 In the second case, it will send its output
 to `-Xantipa.txt`.
 In the third case, it will assume you meant `-U`, so it
-will read the Unicode text from the clipboard and write it to `stdout`.
-In
+will be set to read the Unicode text from the clipboard and write it to
+`stdout`, then it will take the `n` as a request not to _swap_ Unicode bytes,
+but once it sees the `i`, it will consider that an error.
+In the fourth case,
-the fourth case, it will send its output to the file called `-Universe.txt`.
+it will _append_ its output to the file called `-Universe.txt`.

 Both `-o` and `-O` are used to select the output file.
 In either case, if the
-file does not exist, `cbecho` will created.
+file does not exist, `cbecho` will create it.
 If, however, the file exists
 already, `-o` will delete it and create a new file by that name, while `-O`
 will append the output of `cbecho` to the existing file.